mcdas1980/getting-started/README.md

  >  <img src="https://github.com/IBMDataScience/word2vec/blob/master/images/create-new-project.png"/>

 3. Type a name for your project.
-For instance, "Word2Vec for Text Data".
+For instance, "proj1".
 A Spark service and an object storage will be automatically selected as well as a container with a defualt name.
-A container is a directory on the object storage.
+A container is a directory on your object storage.
 Click on Create.

- > You are now in your new project where you can create notebooks and data assets as well as add collaborators.
+ > You are now in your new project where you can create notebooks and import data assets as well as add collaborators.

  >  <img src="https://github.com/IBMDataScience/word2vec/blob/master/images/new-project.png"/>